About me

 This still means we do the work.”

-Refusal to rest = not receiving clear signs pointing to what’s important.
+Refusal to pause = failure to receive signs that point to what’s important.

 A perspective shaped by many teachers